-If you decide to jump on the bandwagon, and you should, we want to help you better understand the two most popular shaving methods – traditional facial shaving and dermaplaning – so you can appreciate just how much better dermaplaning is.
+If you decide to jump on the bandwagon, and you should, we want to help you better understand the two most popular shaving methods – traditional facial shaving vs Dermaplaning – so you can appreciate just how much better a Dermaplaning Facial really is.

 Dermaplaning is a little different as it’s done with a special, single-use blade.
-More importantly, there’s even professional dermaplaning for those who want the best possible results.
-Professional dermaplaning is characterized by the following;
+More importantly, there are even professional Dermaplaning Facials for those who want the best possible results.
+Professional Dermaplaning is characterized by the following;

-The results!
-First and foremost, dermaplaning removes facial hair and does a much better job at it than shaving your face on your own.
-Professional dermaplaning, in particular, gives exceptional results because of the special blade.
-The blade is much sharper than those designed for DIY dermaplaning.
+First and foremost, Dermaplaning treatment removes facial hair and does a much better job at it than shaving your face on your own.
+Professional Dermaplaning, in particular, gives exceptional results because of the special blade.
+The blade is much sharper than those designed for DIY Dermaplaning.

 Dermaplaning is one of the best ways to exfoliate the face.
-Unlike micro-dermabrasion and other exfoliation techniques, it’s non-abrasive and chemical free, making it an excellent choice for soft skins.
+Unlike Microdermabrasion Treatment and other exfoliation techniques, it’s non-abrasive and chemical free, making it an excellent choice for soft skins.

 First, you need to understand how anti-aging solutions work.
 Anti-aging formulas, for example, don’t reverse the aging of the skin.
 What they do is prevent any further damage while reducing the appearance of the damage already caused.
 This way, the skin is left looking fresher and younger.

-Unlike traditional shaving and other hair removal solutions that come with the risk of cuts and other forms of pain, professional dermaplaning is quick and painless.
+Unlike traditional shaving and other hair removal solutions that come with the risk of cuts and other forms of pain, a professional Dermaplaning Facial is quick and painless.
 No chemicals are used; therefore, there’s no irritation.
 Also, no numbing agent is used, so you don’t have to worry about potential side effects.
 Since trained, experienced professionals perform the procedure, the risk of cuts is also non-existent.

 With regards to duration, although the aesthetician will take their time to carefully and meticulously exfoliate the top layer of the skin, the procedure rarely lasts more than 30 minutes.